gunzy83/linux-xps13-archlinux/README.md

 Usage
 =====

-Manual and automated installation options are available below.
+The manual installation option is available below.
+Automated installtion will be included when the package is on the AUR.

 Manual Install
 --------------